 The Saluan-Banggai microgroup comprises six languages spoken in and around the eastern penninsula of Sulawesi.
 The internal classification of the Saluan-Banggai languages was investigated by Mead (2003b), who also demonstrated that the divergent Banggai language—sometimes reported as a ‘language isolate’—is a bona fide member of this group.

 Banggai, Balantak and Saluan are large languages, each with tens of thousands of speakers.
 Bobongko, Andio and Batui are small languages which have sometimes been overlooked in inventories of languages of the area.
-In fact for nearly a century Batui was misclassified as a dialect of Pamona, the error only recently being discovered and corrected (Mead and Pasanda To appear).
+In fact for nearly a century Batui was misclassified as a dialect of Pamona, the error only recently being discovered and corrected (Mead and Pasanda 2015).

 The Bungku-Tolaki Microgroup